Best 15 Cheap Places to Visit in Uganda – All the top places to visit

 Best places to visit in Uganda – Entebbe is home to the country’s only international Airport and therefore where many travelers on Uganda safaris arrive when they come to the country.
 There are a few spots in Entebbe that should be included on anyone’s list to visit at a cheap price and here they are;

 Uganda Conservation Wildlife Education Center (UWEC)

-It boosts 121 bird species, 13 big cats, 283 wild species and 250 herbs and medicinal plants.
-This place offers an experience much more than a zoo as you can get involved in up close activities with the animals like being a care taker, behind the scenes experience and much more.
-It is a kid friendly destination and children will love playing in the facility.
+It boasts 121 bird species, 13 big cats, 283 wild species, and 250 herbs and medicinal plants.
+This place offers an experience much more than a zoo as you can get involved in up-close activities with the animals like being a caretaker, behind-the-scenes experience, and much more.
+It is a kid-friendly destination and children will love playing in the facility.

 Botanical Gardens Entebbe